Learn how to build a modern DIY stair railing for your staircase.

-- Cut a 4×4 in half.
+- Cut a 4×4 to 4′.
 It doesn’t need to be the exact size just yet.
 To fit our stairs, it had to have a portion of it notched out.
 The bottom stair looked like this:

 Building the grid panel

 We used 16 gauge fencing for the panels.
 It seems flimsy on its own, but sandwiched between the frames makes it incredibly sturdy.
 I highly recommend wearing gloves during this project.
 Cutting wire can be dangerous.

 ***Each panel consists of 2 panels, so for stairs, we had to make 4 in total.***